-- Soil erosion due to the excavation activities and leaving open excavated areas during rain events or in the vicinity of existing watercourses. - Land contamination: due to the inadequate disposal of the effluent, solid waste, and construction debris, leakage of fuel and oil from the equipment; Accidental spillage of fuel and lubricants during transportation of the construction materials.
+- Soil erosion due to the excavation activities and leaving open excavated areas during rain events or in the vicinity of existing watercourses. - Soil erosion and damage to the top soil due to the extraction of raw materials for construction, such as sand and aggregate and/or fill material. - Land contamination: due to the inadequate disposal of the effluent, solid waste, and construction debris, leakage of fuel and oil from the equipment; Accidental spillage of fuel and lubricants during transportation of the construction materials.